Practice Pending Admission

 Tennessee Supreme Court Rule 7 includes provisions for recent law school graduates and for applicants licensed in another U.S. jurisdiction to practice under certain conditions upon submission of an Application to Tennessee for Admission by Examination, by Re-Examination, or by UBE Score Transfer.

-FOR LAW SCHOOL GRADUATES - TENN.
+FOR LAW SCHOOL GRADUATES: TENN.
 SUP.
 CT.
 R. 7 SEC.
-10.04: SUPERVISED PRACTICE BEFORE ADMISSION BY EXAMINATION
+10.04 - PRACTICE BEFORE ADMISSION BY EXAMINATION SCORE